-Having worked with a number of not for profit organisations including Bone Cancer Research Trust, Born Free Foundation and St Gemma’s Hospice, our charity video production team works sympathetically in sensitive situations to produce powerful, engaging and emotive charity campaign videos that heighten awareness, gain support, raise funds and inspire the audience.
-It’s important to remember that visuals can often convey a message more effectively than words alone.
+Having worked with a number of charities and not for profit organisations including Bone Cancer Research Trust, Born Free Foundation and St Gemma’s Hospice, our charity video production team works sympathetically in sensitive situations to produce powerful, engaging and emotive campaign videos that heighten awareness, gain support, raise funds and inspire the audience.

 Whether the focus is a documentary-style charity film highlighting the nature of your charitable work and the people you’ve helped, or a short snappy insight with stronger calls to action to boost fundraising, we’ll map out the most effective storyboard for your needs.